VirtuslabWorkshops/terraform-workshop/lab04/README.md

 ## Objectives

-- Import existing resources to bind them with Terraform `state`
+- Import existing resources to bind them into Terraform `state`
-- Modify `state` by removing and importing objects
 - Inspect `state`
 - Add rule to ignore certain changes in objects

 ## Terraform state

-Terraform keeps information about effect of its work in file `terraform.tfstate` often referred as`statefile` .
+Terraform keeps information about effect of its work in file `terraform.tfstate` often referred as`state` or `state file`.
 In this scenario we will create resources manually and then import them into Terraform state.
 After that we will remove resource from `state` and apply configuration.